ag-advania/melonPrimeDS/README.md

     -   Focusing the window will capture your mouse.
 Use `ESC` to release.
     -   The stylus gets placed in the middle of the DS screen for aiming which can cause accidental presses
-    -   Whilst holding the virtual stylus button `Tab`, use your mouse to click around on the touchscreen
-    -   UI OK `F` will press "OK" on the touch screen, which will also jump and briefly break aiming
-    -   UI left `Q` and right `E` will also press on the touch screen, for scan visor messages
-    -   When in map view, press `Shift` to zoom out and `LMB` to zoom in

 -   Find Metroid sensitivity settings in
     `Metroid → Other settings`